trailofbits/opensearch-benchmark/README-actions.md

 You can run benchmarks automatically with Github Actions.

 ## Setup
+The workflows expect certain resources to already exist.
+See "Resource Setup" in [infra/README.md](infra/README.md) for more.

 You will need to set the following Github Secrets:
 - `SNAPSHOT_AWS_ACCESS_KEY_ID`: AWS Access Key for accessing the Snapshot S3 Bucket
 - `SNAPSHOT_AWS_SECRET_ACCESS_KEY`: AWS Secret Access Key for accessing the Snapshot S3 Bucket